Robots that learn to evaluate models of collective behavior

 While the analyses above highlight how the benchmark \textit{separates} models, a complementary finding is that certain behavioral features expose shared limitations across all four model classes.
+Across all models, simulations also overestimated the proportion of time the fish oriented toward the robot.

-\paragraph*{Speed and locomotion style.} Speed distributions reflected inherent constraints of the models: \textit{Follow} and \textit{Zone} use constant-speed formulations and therefore cannot reproduce the burst-and-coast variability of live guppies.
+\paragraph*{Speed and locomotion style.} Speed distributions reflected inherent constraints of the models: $M_{Follow}$ and $M_{Zone}$ use constant-speed formulations and therefore cannot reproduce the burst-and-coast variability of live guppies.
 None of the models captured the extended motionless periods characteristic of real fish.

-\paragraph*{Goal-duration inflation.} Average goal durations differed substantially between simulation and reality.
-In simulation, goals were reached after 14.8~±~1.1~s (\textit{Follow}), 21.8~±~12.2~s (\textit{Zone}), 17.4~±~13.0~s (\textit{Force}), and 72.0~±~58.3~s (\textit{ConvNet}).
-In real experiments, durations increased to 52.1~±~82.7~s, 101.2~±~149.2~s, 36.3~±~61.9~s, and 60.9~±~95.4~s, respectively.
-These results indicate that the models fail to capture not only the variability in the number of goals reached per trial, but also the variability in the time between goals.
+\paragraph*{Time-to-goal inflation.} Average time to goal, defined as the time from a goal becoming active to that goal being reached and averaged over reached goals within a trial, differed substantially between simulation and reality.
+In simulation, goals were reached after 14.8~±~1.1~s ($\pi_{Follow}$), 21.8~±~12.2~s ($\pi_{Zone}$), 17.4~±~13.0~s ($\pi_{Force}$), and 72.0~±~58.3~s ($\pi_{ConvNet}$).
+In real experiments, times to goal increased to 52.1~±~82.7~s, 101.2~±~149.2~s, 36.3~±~61.9~s, and 60.9~±~95.4~s, respectively.
+These results indicate that the models fail to capture not only the variability in the number of goals reached per trial, but also the variability in time to goal.

 \paragraph*{Temporal decline in engagement.} Each trial lasted 15~min, as guppies typically reduce interaction toward the end of longer sessions.
 In real experiments, goals reached per minute showed a small but statistically significant decline over the trial (rate ratio per minute $=0.974$; $p=0.005$; Table~\ref{tab:temporal}).
 The effect is consistent with expected fatigue but remained shallow in practical terms, and goal reaching persisted throughout the full 15-minute window, so we retained full-length trials for all analyses.
 In simulation, goal rate showed a slight increase over time (rate ratio per minute $=1.006$; $p=0.004$), consistent with an early-trial transient rather than any within-trial state change.
 Variance between policies was lower in simulation but higher across policies in reality, underscoring the greater diversity of behavioral outcomes in live interactions (Fig.~\ref{fig:goals_reached_over_time}).